Thanksgiving (Canada): Traditional holiday

 As a liturgical festival, Thanksgiving corresponds to the British and continental European harvest festival, with churches decorated with cornucopias, pumpkins, corn, wheat sheaves, and other harvest bounty.

 While the actual Thanksgiving holiday is on a Monday, Canadians may gather for their Thanksgiving feast on any day during the long weekend; however, Sunday is considered the most common.
-Foods traditionally served at Thanksgiving include roasted turkey, roast beef, ham, stuffing, mashed potatoes with gravy, sweet potatoes, cranberry sauce, sweet corn, various autumn vegetables (including various kinds of squashes, but also Brussels sprouts), pumpkin pie, apple pie, and glazed yams.
+Foods traditionally served at Thanksgiving include roasted turkey, roast beef, ham, stuffing, mashed potatoes with gravy, sweet potatoes, cranberry sauce, rutabagas and other tubers, sweet corn, various autumn vegetables (including various kinds of squashes, but also Brussels sprouts), pumpkin pie, apple pie, and glazed yams.
 Various regional dishes and desserts may also be served, including salmon, wild game, Jiggs dinner with split-pea pudding, butter tarts, and Nanaimo bars.

 In Canadian football, the Canadian Football League holds the Thanksgiving Day Classic.
 It is one of two weeks in which the league plays on Monday afternoons, the other being the Labour Day Classic.
 Historically a doubleheader, since 2022 only one game has been hosted on the holiday, with the Montreal Alouettes permanently hosting the Ottawa Redblacks.
+Beginning in 2027, the Thanksgiving Day Classic will serve as the final game(s) of the CFL regular season.

 Scarecrows on display at the Markham Fair.
 Several communities host fairs the week before Thanksgiving.

 Many communities in Canada hold events in the week prior to and on the day of the holiday.
 For example, the Markham Fair is an annual agricultural and harvest festival held during the weekend before Thanksgiving, Kitchener-Waterloo Oktoberfest holds an annual parade consisting of floats, civic figures in the region, local performance troupes and marching bands, and Fort Langley holds a widely attended neighbourhood festival celebrating the cranberry harvest, in which local crafts, produce, and artisan goods are sold.